ThunderDeliverer/eip-universal-access-control/EIPS/eip-x.md

 ## Simple Summary

-Univesal Smart Contract Access Control (USCAC) provides a unified access control for any number of related, or unrelated, smart contracts.
-In stead of specifying access control in each smart contract, the USCAC interface is used to provide the mechanic for limiting the execution of functions to various tenants like owners, administrators and other tennants.
+Universal Smart Contract Access Control (USCAC) provides unified access control for any number of related, or unrelated smart contracts.
+Instead of specifying access control in each smart contract, the USCAC interface is used to provide the mechanics for limiting the execution of functions to various tenants like owners, administrators and other tenants.
 It allows smart contracts to specify the number of tenant tiers it wants to use and specifies the management API.

 ## Abstract

-Access control is currently specified in each smart contract that need it.
-Usuallt there are owners and amdinistrators defined.
-If a smart contract requires additional levels of tennants, that has to be added by the developer.
-Addinf access control to a smart contract increases its size and that is an issue in an ecosystem where each bit matters.
+Access control is currently specified in each smart contract for which it is needed.
+Usually, there are owners and administrators defined.
+If a smart contract requires additional levels of tenants, these must be added by the developer.
+Adding access control to a smart contract increases its size, which is an issue in an ecosystem where each bit matters.
-USCAC provides a unified interface to be securely used in stead of including the access control to each smart contract that needs it.
-It specifies the interface that includes adding, removing and viewing the tennants.
+USCAC provides a unified interface to be securely used instead of including the access control to each smart contract that needs it.
+It specifies the interface that includes adding, removing and viewing the tenants.

 ## Motivation

-Each smart contract that isn't self owned requires some level of access control.
-This means that most of the smart contracts have to implement the same part of code that makes sure, only authorised users can call certain functions.
+Each smart contract that isn’t self owned requires some level of access control.
+This means that most of the smart contracts have to implement the same part of code that ensures only authorised users can call certain functions.
 Even if that part of the source code is copy-pasted, it is not impervious to errors.
-Additionally it takes away some cunk of smart contract file size which is limited and could be used by business logic.
+Additionally, it takes away some chunk of the smart contract file size which is limited and could be used by business logic.

-Implementing USCAC allows the developer of a smart contract to focus on the mechanics of the smart conrtact and hand off the access control to USCAC.
+Implementing USCAC allows the developer of a smart contract to focus on the mechanics of the smart contract and hand off the access control to USCAC.
 This way the access control is executed in a standardised and reliable way and alleviates a part of smart contract development.

 ## Specification

 ### Initial setup

-- This hould be called in the `constructor()`, so that the USCAC gets the information about the number of access tiers to setup.
+- This should be called in the `constructor()`, so that the USCAC gets the information about the number of access tiers to set up.
-- Top level of access tiers is reserved for owners and there can only be one (so if you whish to have owners and administrators included, the number of tiers should be `2`)
+- Top level of access tiers is reserved for owners and there can only be one (so if you wish to have owners and administrators included, the number of tiers should be `2`)
 - If the `initialOwner` value is set to `0x0`, the owner position will default to `msg.sender`

 ```js